 “I can… see that,” she says, taking off her helmet and glancing past his broad shoulders to see the piles upon piles of groaning, moaning minions.
 She also spots someone else, standing by the fountain and quite beside herself.
 She can hardly believe her eyes.
 “Had ‘us’ overrun, you say,” she mutters as a rhetorical question.

-The tall, unnaturally beautiful dark elf has been looking Order’s way this entire time, her arms crosses pensively and her expression the same flat, desperate focus just like Order remembered.
+The tall dark elf has been looking Order’s way this entire time, her arms crossed pensively and her expression the same flat, desperate focus just like Order remembered.

 It takes Order a moment to pull the name back up from her mind to her mouth.
 It’s been decades.
 “Salaina.”

-Salaina of Liefland’s outer territories, Knight Space, nods her way in a simple, solemn greeting.
+Salaina of the now-destroyed Garland’s outer territories, known these days to the public as Lord Knight General Space, nods her way in a simple, solemn greeting.
 The only difference Order can see is that Space isn’t wearing outdoors gear anymore.
 She’s finally settled for casual clothes.

 “Isn’t it great?!”
 Justice says with a wide grin.
 “She was just hanging around when the whole thing started!”

 Space steps up to the two with a slow, almost soulless walk.
-“Nothing to do but go for walks now,” she says.
+“Nothing to do but go for walks now,” she says with a raised brow.
 “But I’ll say, Chaos’ bunch do know how to have a good time,” she adds with the smallest smile, nodding over to the mountain of half-conscious minion bodies.

 Order needs a moment before responding.
 She just stares at Space while she collects the words.
 For Order, seeing her is like the sighting of a rare and famous bird, a mythic perching of a time long past; a reminder of a history that has been lost.
 It is simultaneously wonderful and horrible to witness.